learning-unlimited/ESP-Website/docs/admin/releases/12/README.rst

 Survey changes
 ~~~~~~~~~~~~~~
+- Added a user interface for admins to build surveys for students and teachers to fill out after a program is over.
+Built-in question types include "Yes-No Response", "Multiple Choice", "Checkboxes", "Short Answer", "Long Answer", "Numeric Rating", and "Labeled Numeric Rating".
+Survey questions can be viewed in their rendered layout to see how they'll ultimately look in the survey.
+Once surveys have been created, they can be imported for future programs.
+- Built-in surveys are now shown in the student and teacher onsite webapp interfaces.
+Additionally, teachers can see surveys responses for their classes in the teacher onsite webapp interface.
 - Admins can now specify which students and teachers have access to the built-in program surveys with the tags "survey_teacher_filter" and "survey_student_filter".
 These tags will also be used to calculate the number of potential participants when displaying survey results.
+- All survey questions are now bolded (previously some question types were not).

 Theme changes
 ~~~~~~~~~~~~~